Analysis | When does Florida’s coronavirus surge become a problem for Ron DeSantis?

 But, again, when looking at share of cases relative to population, lower-vaccinated states stand out.
 The quartile of states that is least vaccinated is home to 16 percent of Americans — but 23 percent of new cases at this point.
 The states that are most vaccinated make up only 19 percent of cases despite being home to 29 percent of the population.

 This is certainly why DeSantis (along with other Republicans) has made a concerted effort this week to promote vaccinations.
-Alabama Gov. Kay Ivey (R) went so far as to say that residents should “start blaming unvaccinated folks” for the negative effects of the pandemic, an effort to shift the public perception of those taking the virus seriously and of those who aren’t.
+Alabama Gov. Kay Ivey (R) went so far as to say that residents should “start blaming unvaccinated folks” for the negative effects of the pandemic, an effort to shift the public perception of those taking the virus seriously and of those not.

 “There are occasionally some side effects,” DeSantis said, “but if you’re 70 years old, man, the benefit is so much better than worrying about some of that.
 It’s not even close.”